unior-nlp-research-group/tbx_converter2.0/README.md

 1. **Hypernyms** can contain hierarchically higher and more general lexical entries comprising the term e.g., architectural elements.
 1. **Ontology class** reference can host the term’s corresponding ontology class in a reference domain ontology such as CIDOC CRM Ontology for Cultural Heritage domain e.g., E22_Man-Made_Object

-*Mandatory fields.
+<sup>*</sup>Mandatory fields.
 If some of the optional fields are missing, the separator has to be inserted to preserve the number of expected fields.

 **Example of CSV input file**
 ```csv